 App Store Images

-I designed a series of images for the Canes and LionVision VR apps to be featured on the Google Play and the Apple App Store.
+I designed a series of images for the Canes and LionVision VR apps to be featured on Google’s Play Store and Apple’s App Store.
 These images contained screenshots of the apps overlaid on a larger background picture, each provided to me by the client.
 Here are some of them:

 The client requested me to make the hovering screenshots appear at angles rather than straight on.
 For the first image shown here (with University of Miami basketball players), the client requested me to make the screenshot appear as if it were actually part of the background photo.